Whaling ships set sail as Japan resumes commercial hunts

 "This is a small industry, but I am proud of hunting whales.
 People have hunted whales for more than 400 years in my home town."

+Celebratory cups of the Japanese liquor sake were handed out during the ceremony, before the boats left the dock.

-Whaling vessels will also leave Monday morning from other ports including in Shimonoseki in western Japan.
+Whaling vessels are also leaving Monday morning from other ports including in Shimonoseki in western Japan.

-The country's Fisheries Agency said Monday it had set a cap for a total catch of 227 whales through the season until late December.

-The quota includes 52 minke, 150 Bryde's and 25 sei whales, the agency said.
+The country's Fisheries Agency said Monday it had set a cap for a total catch of 227 whales through the season until late December -- 52 minke, 150 Bryde's and 25 sei whales.

+Japan's fisheries agency has set a cap for the season through December of 227 whales

 "I don't think young people know how to cook and eat whale meat any more.
 I want more people try to taste it at least once."